K12Dynamics/D3/docs/features/data-explorer.md

 ![Edit Category](img/explorer-ada-to-date-exploration-tabs.png)

-See how the the existing School Type category below the filter is preserved, and the new grade level category is displayed.
+See how the existing School Type category below the filter is preserved, and the new grade level category is displayed.
 There's no technical limit on how many tabs you can add, although things will probably start to get confusing after 5 or so.

 ### Disaggregating